OPEN VOLUNTEER PERIOD

 Each day’s work activities will depend on the needs on site at the time, and also the weather and other circumstances.
 Volunteers show up each day ready to do whatever is needed on that particular day.

-Some examples of the kinds of activities that might be undertaken during this volunteer work period (circumstances permitting):
+Some examples of the kinds of activities that might be undertaken during this volunteer work period (according to site needs and circumstances):

 TWO OPTIONS: CAMP WITH US OR STAY NEARBY